Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 Can the whole wheat flour be subbed out for bread flour?

 Yes, you can use all bread flour in the main dough if you prefer.
-No other changes to the recipes are needed.
+No other changes to the recipe are needed.

 Other inclusion breads to try: